ipfs/ipfs-blog/src/_blog/practical-explainer-ipfs-gateways-part-2.md

 1. **Content discovery/routing**: asking direct peers and querying the [DHT](https://docs.ipfs.io/concepts/dht/#distributed-hash-tables-dhts) to find the peer IDs and [network addresses](https://multiformats.io/multiaddr/) of peers providing the CID (referred to as _providers_).
 2. **Content retrieval**: connecting to one of the providers, fetching the CID's content, and streaming the response to the client.

 > **Note:** This assumes that the gateway is separate from the IPFS node providing the CID.
-However, in many cases they are the same, e.g., when you are running a self-hosted IPFS node to which you pin CIDs that is also a gateway, in which case the content retrieval is instant.
+However, in many cases they are the same, e.g., when you are running a self-hosted IPFS node to which you pin CIDs that is also a gateway, in which case content retrieval is instant.

 ## Debugging IPFS content discovery and retrieval